mlange-42/yarner/guide/src/advanced/effective-markdown.md

 [**Notepad++**](https://notepad-plus-plus.org) is a versatile Open Source text editor.
 Syntax highlighting for Markdown is available as [plugin](https://github.com/Edditoria/markdown-plus-plus)

 [**Atom**](https://atom.io/) is a powerful and extensible Open Source text editor.
 Markdown syntax highlighting is built-in.
-For rendered Markdown preview, multiple plugins are available, e.g. [Markdown Preview Plus](https://atom.io/packages/markdown-preview-plus).
+For a rendered Markdown preview, multiple plugins are available, e.g. [Markdown Preview Plus](https://atom.io/packages/markdown-preview-plus).

 Most **IDEs** support Markdown syntax highlighting, and some even a rendered preview (potentially via a plugin).